What is AZURE AD ?

 - The service provider (Application) verifies the SAML response and access is granted to the user.

-Azure AD Components
+Azure Active Directory Components

 - Service Provider- Service providers are responsible for communications between the user, an identity provider that maintains a user directory.
 In this case, Azure AD is an identity provider and application could be a Service provider.